jmasonlee/jaybazuzi.github.io/_posts/TDDs-legacy-cousin.md

 in capability of the system under test.

 We love TDD, but there are certain contexts where it's not the right fit.

-## _Does this sound familiar?_

-A company sends its engineers to Test-Driven Development training, but when they try to apply it to their real product code, they get stuck.
-This could be because of organizational or team-based issues, but even if the entire organization and team is dedicated to using TDD on their code, the code itself could be the blocker.

-We know of two reasons that this might happen:

-1. If the code is already being used, [Hyrum's law](https://www.hyrumslaw.com/) applies, and everything is a breaking change
-2. If the code is too gnarly, it's difficult to take small steps.

 ## Hyrum's Law